 9100 South Burley Apartments is an affordable multi-family housing development and part of the Neighborhood Stabilization Program.
 It has 7 units with 2 and/or 3 bedrooms and is a drug-free, smoke-free, pet-free living environment.
 Appliances include an in-unit washer and dryer.
 It is a newly renovated building with the latest sustainable and environmentally friendly features.

-Claretian Associates established a partnership with the Preservation of Affordable Housing to acquire 101 affordable senior rental apartments at the former South Chicago YMCA.
-After some redevelopment, the South Chicago Senior Homes and SALUD Center opened to the public in 2021.
-The SALUD Center consists of 100+ units of affordable senior housing and promotes resident health, including prevention of illnesses and injuries, coordination of health/behavioral care and other critical social services (e.g. case management), and delivery of nutritious food.
+Claretian Associates established a collaboration with the Preservation of Affordable Housing to acquire 101 affordable senior rental apartments at Salud Center, the former South Chicago YMCA.
+After some redevelopment, the South Chicago Senior Homes and Salud Center opened to the public in 2021.
+The Salud Center consists of 100+ units of affordable senior housing and promotes resident health, including prevention of illnesses and injuries, coordination of health/behavioral care and other critical social services (e.g. case management), and delivery of nutritious food.

-St. Jude League Community Development is dedicated to helping people and improving their daily lives through our community development programs.
-We work to create safe neighborhoods where people can live with dignity and care for one another, even amid the many urban challenges in high-poverty areas.
+St. Jude League Community Development is dedicated to helping people improve their daily lives through community development programs.
+We focus on supporting Claretian-led programs that work to create safe neighborhoods where people can live with dignity and care for one another, even amid the many urban challenges in high-poverty areas.

-Community development starts by greeting others with a friendly “hello.”
+Successful community development starts by accompanying, welcoming and greeting others with a friendly “hello.”
 It is essential to enter into conversations of purpose about why people should care for their communities.
-The needs of our communities are many, so we partner with a wide range of programs to serve various age and language groups.
+The needs of our communities are many, so we collaborate with a wide range of programs to serve various age and language groups.
 We engage local leaders and provide leadership development programs to mentor new leaders in the neighborhood.
-Our programs encompass housing, sports, community building, and violence prevention.
+Programs we support encompass housing, sports, community building, and violence prevention.
 These programs foster healthy role models, involvement in positive community activities, and access to an environment that promotes constructive coping skills.

-The results can be miraculous: Violence rates drop, school attendance rates increase, and more people live with hope.
-Here are some of the community development programs that St. Jude League Community-Based Development partners with:
+The results are profound and, at times, miraculous: Violence rates drop, school attendance rates increase, and more people live with hope.